Skip to Content

 1. Roses (rosa sp.)

 Both of these European natives grow beautifully together in any English garden.
 Also, roses are edible, and they can be used in teas or even cosmetics.
+Foxgloves provide height and vertical drama, while roses fill in with lush blooms and fragrance, creating a layered, romantic look that’s straight out of a storybook.

 2. Lavender (Lavandula angustifolia)

 For a herbaceous groundcover, lavender pairs well with foxglove and the other companion plants listed, such as rose.
 Lavender is part of the mint family, and it is a low-maintenance plant that grows in even poor-quality soils.
+Its fragrant foliage helps deter pests, making it a functional and beautiful addition to any flower bed.

-3. Coral bells (Heuchera)
+3. Coral Bells (Heuchera)

 Heucheras come in many colors and make a great companion for foxgloves.
+Their low-growing, colorful foliage creates a striking contrast beneath foxgloves, adding depth and visual interest to your garden.

 4. Delphiniums (Delphinium elatum)